sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 Remember: You are running inside a compromised EKS pod.
 ```

-This sounds very similar to the last one but with the hints that its on ECR and
+This sounds very similar to the last one but with the hints that it is on ECR and
-that we are in the pod itself it makes me believe we'll have something like IRSA
+that we are in the pod itself it makes me believe we will have something like IRSA
 access to AWS from the pod and need to use that to get to it.

-First lets check what pods we are working with:
+First let us check what pods we are working with:

 ```bash
 ❯ kubectl get pod